Nigel Farage: LBC

-From January 2017 to June 2020 Farage hosted The Nigel Farage Show on the UK talk radio station LBC.
-The show was broadcast live on Monday to Thursday evenings.
+From January 2017 to June 2020 Farage hosted The Nigel Farage Show on the UK talk radio station LBC on Monday to Thursday evenings.

-Farage said on his show that Channel 4 journalist Jon Snow "should be attacked" for his "condescending bias" during coverage of a pro-Brexit protest in March 2019.
+In March 2019, Farage said on his show that Channel 4 journalist Jon Snow "should be attacked" for his "condescending bias" during coverage of a pro-Brexit protest.
 Ofcom decided that Farage had not broken their broadcasting code since he clarified that he meant a verbal attack.

 On 31 October 2019, the day the UK was set to leave the European Union before the approval of a delay, Farage interviewed US President Donald Trump on his LBC show.
 Trump criticised Prime Minister Boris Johnson's Brexit deal, saying it made it difficult for the UK to strike a trade deal with the US.

 From March 2018 to July 2018, Farage hosted a podcast under the LBC banner entitled Farage Against The Machine, a play on words for the term 'rage against the machine', where he discussed the latest political developments and political news with political figures who Farage both agrees, and disagrees with.
 New episodes of the podcast were released every Friday, but the podcast was cancelled after the American rock music band Rage Against the Machine sent a cease and desist letter to Farage, demanding that Farage change the name of the podcast, which he was unwilling to do, prompting LBC to reluctantly trigger its cancellation.

-On 11 June 2020, LBC announced that Farage would be leaving the station "with immediate effect", noting that his contract had been up for renewal.

 GB News

-On 20 June 2021 Farage joined the British news channel GB News to host the Sunday morning political discussion programme The Political Correction.
-On 17 July 2021 he announced he would begin hosting the Monday to Thursday evening show Farage on 19 July.
+In June 2021, Farage joined the British news channel GB News to host the Sunday morning political discussion programme The Political Correction.
+In July 2021, he began hosting the Monday to Thursday evening show Farage.
+As of August 2024 Farage was earning nearly £1.2m a year from GB News.

-In August 2024 it was revealed, through the Register of Members' Financial Interests (external) published by parliament, that Farage was earning nearly £1.2m a year from his work presenting on the GB News television channel.
 Farage later said he did not get a fixed monthly fee from GB News, but was paid varying amounts as a contractor.
 The sum disclosed to the register was a gross sum, including VAT, for work carried out since 1 April 2024, and also included services such as media consultancy, in addition to his work as television presenter.